xcarnd/CarND-Behavioral-Cloning-P3/writeup.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * writeup.md summarizing the results
+* video.py is the video recording of my vehicle driving autonomously around the track

 #### 2. Submission includes functional code